ajramos/cloud-certs/gcp-pcne-cert.md

     - Either you use `private.googleapis.com` or `restricted.googleapis.com`, DNS records should be created to direct traffic to the IP addresses that are associated to those domains.
     - If using IPv6: 1) The Vm should have a /96 IPv6 and the sw running in the VM must send packets from that shourse.
 2) Use the default domains

-## Private Service Access
+## Private Service Access (PSA)
 - When we are accessing a service within Google cloud from internal IPs.
 (For example using internal access to access a Cloud SQL instance)
-- Basically you create a VPC Peering of one VPC that belongs to Google (Control plane, where Google deploys the service,in this case the Cloud SQL instances) and one of your networks in your project.
+- Basically you create a VPC Peering of one VPC that belongs to Google (Control plane, where Google deploys the service, in this case the Cloud SQL instances) and one of your networks in your project.
 If you go to the VPC details you can see this in the VPC Network Peering tab.
 - Then in the tab Private Service Connections, you can see the range of the IPs that could be use by this services (this Range has been set during the Cloud SQL instance configuration)

 ### Compatible services